felixdusengimana/django-backend-api-development/README.md

 ### REST APIs development with Django

-The covers how to build a fully functioning REST API using:
+I covered how to build a fully functioning REST API using:

 - Python
 - Django / Django-REST-Framework